dcsndevs/exam-practice/README.md

 ### HTML Validator:
 1. The W3 validator (validator.w3.org) highlighted errors on the website's links.
 Arial-label instead of aria-label had been used, and 15 errors were found and corrected.
-2. An </a> was found without an opener on the footer.
+2. An "</a>" was found without an opener on the footer.

 ![HTML Validator](documentation/html-validator.png)

 ### CSS Validator:
 1. The W3 validator highlighted 1 error regarding the use of a wrongly written code for align-items.
 A value of "right " was used rather than centre or start.
 These codes were then rewritten correctly.
-2. The validator highlighted 3 warnings regarding using codes that is a vendor extended pseudo-element.
+2. The validator highlighted 3 warnings regarding using codes that are vendor-extended pseudo-element.

 ![CSS Validator](documentation/css-validator.png)
 ![CSS-warnings](documentation/css-validator-warnings.png)

 ### WAVE:
 WAVE is a web accessibility evaluation tool powered by [WebAIM](https://webaim.org/).
-WAVE helped identify an initial error were h3 was used without h2 element being in sequence.
-It also highlight an issue with the  te4xt alignment (Justify) used.
+WAVE helped identify an initial error where h3 was used without "h2" element being in sequence.
+It also highlights an issue with the  te4xt alignment (Justify) used.
 These errors were then corrected.
-At the second test, no major accessibility error was found except for a minor contrast error concerning the orange color of a part of the logo that's against a white background.
+In the second test, no major accessibility error was found except for a minor contrast error concerning the orange color of a part of the logo that's against a white background.

 ### Color Contrast:

-[Deque's University Color Contrast Analyzer](https://dequeuniversity.com/rules/axe/4.7/color-contrast) was used to determine what colors go together This ensures that users of all kind can clearly view texts and image/button borders.
+[Deque's University Color Contrast Analyzer](https://dequeuniversity.com/rules/axe/4.7/color-contrast) was used to determine what colors go together This ensures that users of all kinds can clearly view texts and image/button borders.
 Some users might be color blind or are people with low vision experience.
 This tool ensures that the best colours are used in other to guarantee their convenience.
-A brief understanding of this would be an instance where a white text is put on a yellow background.
+A brief understanding of this would be an instance where white text is put on a yellow background.
 Both colors are too bright and would be difficult to read for most users.

 ## Freeform:
-Freeform was used to draw mock-ups for the initial website design to guide in the development of this project.
+Freeform was used to draw mock-ups for the initial website design to guide the development of this project.

 ![Freeform Sketch](documentation/sketch-exam-practice.jpeg)

 ## Technologies used:
 - JavaScript was used as the main scripting language for the website
 - HTML was used to create the frame and for basic text.
-- CSS was used to add styles and layout to the website.
+- CSS was used to add styles and layouts to the website.
 - Freeform was used to create wireframes to pre-deign and guide the site's layout and designs
-- VScode was used to write and edit the codes and host the site my local computer
+- VScode was used to write and edit the codes and host the site on my local computer
 - Git was used for the version control of the website
 - GitHub was used to host the deployed website
-- Undraw opensource was used obtain SVG image for the hero image
+- Undraw opensource was used to obtain SVG image for the hero image
-- Canva was used to create the site Logo
+- Canva was used to create the site logo

 ## Deployment

 The site was deployed using Github and was pushed through via Vscode.
-The repository was created on Github and then cloned on Vscode.
+The repository was created on GitHub and then cloned on Vscode.
 After creating the site on Vscode, it was pushed onto Github.
 The site was then deployed via Github pages by:

-    - Selecting the settings tab inside the repo on Github
+    - Selecting the settings tab inside the repo on GitHub
     - Selecting Deploy from a branch under 'Build and deployment'
     - Selecting Main under branch
     - Click save
-After these steps, the site would have been deployed and becomes live at <https://dcsndevs.github.io/exam-practice>
+After these steps, the site would have been deployed and become live at <https://dcsndevs.github.io/exam-practice>

 ### Local Deployment:
 To clone this project, you can do so using VsCode or any code editor that has an integrated development Environment (IDE), using this command: